3underscoreN/3underscoreN/README.md

 ## Hi there 👋

+Hi, I am Kelvin, also knows as 3_n on the net.

+> [!NOTE]
+> This `README` is still under heavy work, so there's not much going on here.
+Sorry for the mess!

 <!--
 **3underscoreN/3underscoreN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.